Brokerage

 Input data locality check to skip queues if they don’t have input data locally.
 This check is suppressed if

-(in kB/sec per core) field in CRIC.
-The limit is applied in job brokerage: when the average diskIO per core for running jobs in a queue exceeds the limit, the next cycles of job brokerage will exclude tasks withdiskIO
+MAX_DISKIO_DEFAULTlimit defined in gdpconfig.
+It is possible to overwrite the limit for a particular queue through themaxDiskIO(in kB/sec per core) field in CRIC.
+The limit is applied in job brokerage: when the average diskIO per core for running jobs in a queue exceeds the limit, the next cycles of job brokerage will exclude tasks withdiskIOhigher than the defined limit to progressively get the diskIO under the threshold.CPU Core count matching.

 Skip VP queues if the task specifies

-or those queues are overloaded.Availability of ATLAS release/cache.
+avoidVPor those queues are overloaded.Availability of ATLAS release/cache.
 This check is skipped when queues have ANY in the

-filed, the brokerage uses the information published in a json by CRIC as explained at this section.Queues publish maximum (and minimum) memory size per core.
+releasesfiled in CRIC.
+If queues have AUTO in thereleasesfiled, the brokerage uses the information published in a json by CRIC as explained at this section.Queues publish maximum (and minimum) memory size per core.
 The expected memory site of each job is estimated for each queue as

 \[(baseRamCount + ramCount \times coreCount) \times compensation\]if

-is MBPerCore, or\[(baseRamCount + ramCount) \times compensation\]if
+ramCountUnitis MBPerCore, or\[(baseRamCount + ramCount) \times compensation\]if

-is MB, where compensation is 0.9, avoiding sending jobs to high-memory queues when their expected memory usage is close to the lower limit.
+ramCountUnitis MB, where compensation is 0.9, avoiding sending jobs to high-memory queues when their expected memory usage is close to the lower limit.
 Queues are skipped if the estimated memory usage is not included in the acceptable memory ranges.The disk usage for a job is estimated as

 \[(0 \: or \: inputDiskCount) + outDiskCount \times inputDiskCount + workDiskCount\]inputDiskCount is the total size of job input files.
 The first term in the above formula is zero if the queues are configured to read input files directly from the local storage.

-is divided by coreCount at each queue and the resultant value must be larger than the expected disk usage.DISK size check, free space in the local storage has to be over 200GB.
+maxwdiris divided by coreCount at each queue and the resultant value must be larger than the expected disk usage.DISK size check, free space in the local storage has to be over 200GB.

 Skip blacklisted storage endpoints.